|

 Teflon grease that

-you can get from Radio Shack on any spinners or
+you can get from Radio Shack on any

-box.
+box (they may also be in the bottom of the gamebox).
 Some games have the paperwork that came with them which recommends where to

 Replace Plunger Tip